LincolnCB/zynq_toolbox/snickerdoodle_src/README.md

+# Snickerdoodle Linux Kernel

+This is the source for the Snickerdoodle Black Linux kernel, based on the Xilinx Zynq Linux kernel.
+The kernel version is 5.4.0.

 # Building Snickerdoodle kernel

-Before anything, make sure you have the Xilinx toolchain installed.
+Before anything, make sure you have the cross-compilation `gcc` tool for the ARM architecture (`arm-linux-gnueabihf-gcc`) on your `PATH`.

+A good way to do this is to have the Xilinx toolchain installed.
 This was originally run with Vitis 2024.1.
-Run the `settings64.sh` script (source it in your `.bash_profile`) to set up the environment.
+Run the `settings64.sh` script (you should probably source it in your `.bash_profile`) to set up the environment.

 The full kernel build needs UBoot to be built first, but UBoot requires some scripts built from the kernel source.
 So, the build process is a bit convoluted.